What courses do I take?

 Step 4: Review “Program Information” to see the overall degree requirements for the general and honours BA degrees.
 Note that there are two different types of BA degrees (general and honours).
 All BA students, whether general or honours, must complete the "BA Distribution Requirements" listed.
 Note: GEOG*1220 is a SOCIAL science, not a natural/mathematical science like some other geography courses.
 Pay attention to "level requirements" too.

 Step 5: Review your specific specialization requirements (i.e. Anthropology, English, etc.).

 Note that in the general degree, specializations are called "Areas of Concentration."
 Choosing an "area of concentration" is not required.
 However, you may choose up to two areas of concentration if you wish.

 Note that in the honours degree, specializations are called majors and minors.
 Choosing a major is required.
 You can declare up to three specializations (ex. double major with a minor).

 Viewing your Academic Progress on WebAdvisor

 To see how the courses you have taken to date are fulfilling your degree requirements, and to see what courses you still need, you can view your Academic Progress on Webadvisor by selecting "My Academic Progress" which can be found underneath the "Registration" heading within the Students Menu view.
-Note that Academic progress do not automatically show substitutions.
+Expand all to see all courses.
+Note that Academic progress does not automatically show substitutions.